pateketrueke/svql/README.md

 </script>
 ```

-So each time `name` changes the same query is executed again.
+So each time `name` changes the query is executed again.

-### `mutation(gql, callback): Function`
+### `mutation(gql[, callback]): Function`

-> The callback will receive a `commit` function that demands variables-input as first argument, and optionally a second callback to handle the response.
+> The callback will receive a `commit` function that accepts variables-input as first argument, and optionally a second function to handle the response.
 Values returned by this function are also promises.

 Mutations are functions that could make more work, so you need to be sure and `commit` once you're ready for the actual request, e.g.